Forget Google! Ecosia is a search engine that uses profits to fund reforestation projects in the world’s most threatened biodiversity hotspots.

-Since servers used to run the web need a lot of power, in 2017, Ecosia decided to build its first solar energy plant to ensure that its servers would be run on 100% renewable energy.
-In June 2019 they had already planted 60 million trees and plan to fund many more reforestation projects to plant millions of more trees this year.
+Since servers used to run the web need a lot of power, in 2017 Ecosia decided to build its first solar energy plant to ensure that its servers would be run on 100% renewable energy.
+By 2020 they had already planted over 111 million trees as millions more people switched to Ecosia to take action against the climate crisis.

-AtlasAction: Make Ecosia your defualt search engine here.
+AtlasAction: Make Ecosia your default search engine here.

 We want the Atlas of the Future media platform and our event to be available to everybody, everywhere for free – always.
 Fancy helping us spread stories of hope and optimism to create a better tomorrow?
 For those able, we'd be grateful for any donation.